Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Conclusion

 Furthermore, it would be interesting to study the entanglement Hamiltonian and the Bisognano-Wichmann theorem~\cite{bisognano_duality_1975,bisognano_duality_1976}.
-Several interesting properties have been established for the CFT case~\cite{cardy_entanglement_2016,wen_entanglement_2018,giudici_entanglement_2018,roy_entanglement_2020} and it would be important to explore how they extend to the interacting gaped QFT.
-The explicit representation of the reduced density matrix in a computational basis given by our method is naturally suited to such a study.
+Several interesting properties have been established for the CFT case~\cite{cardy_entanglement_2016,wen_entanglement_2018,giudici_entanglement_2018,roy_entanglement_2020} and it would be important to explore how they extend to the interacting gapped QFT~\cite{dalmonte_quantum_2018,kokail_entanglement_2021}.
+The explicit representation of the reduced density matrix in a computational basis makes our method naturally suited to such a study.

-Much attention has been recently devoted to symmetry resolved entanglement (see \cite{goldstein_symmetry-resolved_2018,lukin_probing_2019,bonsignori_symmetry_2019,fraenkel_symmetry_2020,azses_symmetry-resolved_2020,parez_exact_2021,weisenberger_symmetry-resolved_2021,calabrese_symmetry-resolved_2021}).
+Much attention has been recently devoted to symmetry resolved entanglement (see~\cite{goldstein_symmetry-resolved_2018,lukin_probing_2019,bonsignori_symmetry_2019,fraenkel_symmetry_2020,azses_symmetry-resolved_2020,parez_exact_2021,weisenberger_symmetry-resolved_2021,calabrese_symmetry-resolved_2021}).
 It would be an interesting extension of our method to make it sensitive to the symmetry charge of the subintervals and thus resolve the entanglement per sectors.

 An implementation of our method in $D=2+1$ would be a very interesting step because of the lack of methods in dimensions higher than $D=1+1$.
 By construction, our method can be easily generalised to any dimension.
 The main obstacle would be the quickly growing size of the full and the split system Hilbert spaces.
-However, HT has already been successfully applied in higher dimensions \cite{hogervorst_truncated_2015} and since our dimension of the split Hilbert space in practice does not exceed the dimension of the full Hilbert space, such an undertaking seems possible.
+However, HT has already been successfully applied in higher dimensions~\cite{hogervorst_truncated_2015} and since our dimension of the split Hilbert space in practice does not exceed the dimension of the full Hilbert space, such an undertaking seems possible.

 Finally, in case of free theories, massless and massive, our construction yields an exact construction of the reduced density matrix of the theory.
 It could be a fruitful direction to use that to get further analytical insights into the entanglement structure of QFT.